 The process must begin with some clear, well-defined research questions, to focus the discovery and ensure the data it gathers is useful and relevant.
 Suitable participants must be identified and recruited.
 Interview questions, with plenty of prompts, must be designed in advance.
 Questions should be specific enough to gather useful information and open enough to ensure they don't stifle or confuse participants.
 The researcher must have the ability to put participants at ease and the skill to explore new ideas and unexpected answers without allowing the interview to go off on an unhelpful tangent.
 And once the interviews are complete, a thorough and sensible process of analysis is needed to draw out practical insights that can be translated into relevant design recommendations.

 Interviews aren't the easiest research tool to use, but mastering the skills they require is guaranteed to improve the practice of any researcher.
-If you’re interested in learning more about how to plan, design and carry out interviews as part of the discovery process, join us on November 24th for a free webinar hosted by our CEO Frances Brown.
+In our webinar (on 24th November 2021) we explained how to plan, design and carry out interviews as part of the discovery process.